 MOHELA is a student loan servicer headquartered in St. Louis, Missouri with offices in Columbia, Missouri and Washington, DC.
 They have been around for over 40 years and focus primarily on federal student loans.

 Phone: 1 (888) 486-4722

 Nelnet is one of the biggest student loan servicers in the country.
-Headquartered in Lincoln, Nebraska they service federal and private student loans.
-They also own Great Lakes Educational Loan Services and are a for-profit company listed on the New York Stock Exchange.
+Headquartered in Lincoln, Nebraska, they service federal and private student loans under their financial services division.
+They also own Great Lakes Educational Loan Services, began servicing student loans from FedLoans, and are a for-profit company listed on the New York Stock Exchange.

 How to Find out Who Your Student Loan Servicer Is